Approximating coarse Ricci curvature on submanifolds of Euclidean space: Preliminaries and statement of results

 if and only if

 \end{theorem}

-As mentioned in the introduction, the ambient distance squared function osculates the instrinsic distance squared function only to third order on the diagonal along the submanifold. \ So the above formula could manifest some error terms. \ To side-step this, we appeal to the Bochner formula
+As mentioned in the introduction, the ambient distance squared function osculates the intrinsic distance squared function only to third order on the diagonal along the submanifold.
+So the above formula could manifest some error terms.
+To side-step this, we appeal to the Bochner formula, which in this case can be stated formally as

 We note that if we evaluate $\Gamma_{2}$ on functions with vanishing Hessian at a point, we can recover the Ricci curvature exactly.
-For submanifolds in Euclidean space, we normal the functions (\ref{fxy}) to linear function whose gradient is the \textit{unit} vector that points from a point $x$ to a point $y$. \ In particular, given $x,y$
+For submanifolds of Euclidean space $\R^{N}$, we normalize the functions (\ref{fxy}) to linear function whose gradient is the \textit{unit} vector that points from a point $x$ to a point $y$. \ In particular, given $x,y$

-That is
+that is

 This leads us to the following definition of \textit{life-sized} coarse Ricci curvature.

 \begin{definition} Given an operator $L$ we define the life-sized coarse Ricci curvature for $L$ as

 \end{definition}